 The Preliminary Dissertation Abstract (10 pages) must be approved by committee members and submitted to the department by 15 April of Year Three of graduate study (note that prospectus may be revised and resubmitted to committee between 15 April deadline and examination date).

-This genuinely should be a preliminary abstract, which presents the student's dissertation project in the most precise terms available at this stage.
+This should be a preliminary abstract that presents the student’s dissertation project in the most precise terms available at this stage.

 The student will draw on the experiences of focusing the exam lists and writing the exam essays, linking the abstract closely to the development of ideas fostered by those earlier stages of the process.

 The abstract will concentrate on argument, intervention in the field, research plans, and methodology.
 A list of chapters may be appended, but the abstract should not be dominated by detailed chapter descriptions.